 Typical weight savings of a properly designed aluminum product vs steel is 1/3.
-The tray typically weighs 25 lbs so the weight savings can be 8 lbs.
+The carrying tray typically weighs 25 lbs so the weight savings can be 8 lbs.
 Actual Motorcycleracks brand weight for example: Model 3C6-19-S w/60″ ramp=73 lbs.

 - Aluminum does not corrode as early as steel with most environments.
 Road salt is highly corrosive and will attack painted steel products more readily than aluminum.

 - Disadvantages of Aluminum:

 Aluminum is not a very tough material as it is very unforgiving!
 Aluminum is expensive, must be highly engineered, and is very complex to manufacture.
-Notice how long it has taken autos to have components made of this material?
+Notice how long it has taken automobiles to have components made of this material?
 Do you honestly believe a cycle carrier selling for $150 and the company popped up yesterday has had extensive engineering completed and strict quality control in every step of the manufacture of it?

 - Aluminum can become brittle as it has a very low ductility compared to plain carbon steel.
 Aluminum has low fracture toughness and poor fatigue strength, also.